Basic Usage Tutorial

 (use "kart commit" to commit)

-(use "kart reset" to discard changes)
+(use "kart restore" to discard changes)

 wellington_building_outlines/